unjs/unkit/README.md

 > UnJS standard utils

-This package reexports some useful libraries from [unjs](https://github.com/unjs) for ease of use.
+✅ This package agreegates a collection of useful packages from [unjs](https://github.com/unjs) for ease of use.

-## Install
+## 💿 Install

 Install using npm or yarn: